Morland portrait

 The sketch of the multiplication machine of Morland from his book The description and use of two arithmetick instruments (© United States Library of Congress)

-The skilfully produced device is made by silver, gilt and silvered brass, wood and crystal.
+The device is elaborated by silver, gilt and silvered brass, wood and crystal.
 The dimensions are 18 x 55.5 cm.

-Despite of the excellent workmanship of the arithmetic devices of Morland, his contemporaries were not so fascinated by their usefulness.
-A friend of Morland (Samuel Pepys) wrote in his 1667-8 years diary, that his machine is very pretty, but not very useful, while the famous scientist Robert Hooke, for example, found the machines very silly.
+Despite of the excellent workmanship of the arithmetic devices of Morland, they were not very useful for practical needs, moreover some of his contemporaries were not so fascinated by their usefulness also.
+Samuel Pepys (formerly Morland’s tutee at Cambridge,) wrote in his 1667-8 years diary, that the machine of Morland is very pretty, but not very useful, while the famous scientist Robert Hooke, wrote in his diary for 31 January, 1673: Saw Sir S. Morland’s Arithmetic engine Very Silly.
+The machines of Morland were, however, appreciated by the King Charles II and Cosimo III de’ Medici, Grand Duke of Tuscany, which was more important for Morland as a typical courtier–inventor.